 Pricing and Plans

-The paid plans are based on an annual sales threshold.
-With the Starter plan, users can sell for up to $10,000/year, while the Premium plan has a sales limit of $200,000/year.
+The plans are based on an annual sales threshold.
+Users can make up to $10,000/year in sales with the Starter plan, while the Premium plan has a sales limit of $200,000/year.

-If you exceed the sales limit, you’ll have to upgrade to the next subscription level.
+If you exceed the sales limit, you must upgrade to the next subscription level.
 Otherwise, you’ll be charged a 2% overage fee on the revenue that surpasses the limit.

 - Supports various types of products – sell digital, physical, print-on-demand, and subscription products all from one platform.

-- Advanced built-in features – includes the Pay What You Want tool, automatic translation, and ad tracking.
+- Advanced built-in features – include the Pay What You Want tool, automatic translation, and ad tracking.

 - Limited payment gateways – only compatible with PayPal and Stripe.

-Sellfy is an eCommerce platform that best suits businesses primarily selling digital items and merchandise.
+Sellfy is an eCommerce platform ideal for businesses selling digital items and merchandise.
 It’s also an excellent option for entrepreneurs selling physical, print-on-demand, and subscription products.